-On nights when you want to celebrate, restaurants like Doe’s or Hammett House Restaurant are excellent choices.
+On nights when you want to celebrate or while shopping for homes for sale in Claremore, OK., restaurants like Doe’s or Hammett House Restaurant are excellent choices.
 Both are located on Will Rogers Blvd, and offer gourmet dining in attractive locations.
 Doe’s is known for its grand selection of steaks whereas Hammett House is widely recognized as the best seafood in Claremore.

 Shopping in Claremore

 Claremore offers a diverse shopping scene from local boutiques to the designer brands that you can easily recognize.
 The downtown area is known for its antique stores.
-You can spend an afternoon shopping just vendor spaces and antique shops, but if you do then make sure you return another day to check out the many local boutiques that offer Oklahoma born products.
+You can spend an afternoon shopping just vendor spaces and antique shops.
 Of course, no downtown is complete without a dozen mom and pop shops and Claremore, OK is no different.
 Spend some time leisurely exploring the downtown and take some time to browse the book store, bicycle shop, décor shops, or the Horse of Course shop.

 Claremore Plaza and the Claremore Plaza Shopping Center offer a variety of great strip mall brands.
 Reasor’s Foods, and Walmart are all local options for groceries and everyday necessities conveniently located along highway 169 and Highway 66.